 Yes.
 You make a group, and you’ll be a group of one!

-- The transfer student must be 100% accepted and committed through the Admissions Office in order to be eligible to participate.
-If they're not sure, have the transfer student call Admissions.
-If they are accepted then they can fill up an housing application on our portal.
+- The transfer student must be accepted and committed through the Admissions Office in order to be eligible to participate.
+If they're not sure, have the transfer student call Admissions at (603) 862-1360 or email firstname.lastname@example.org.
+If they are accepted then they can fill up a housing application on our portal and join your group.

 - If the student living off-campus is an active student, they should have no trouble re-applying through our portal and joining the group.
 If they run into trouble, have them call Housing at (603) 862-2120 so we can help troubleshoot.
 Pulled-In students cannot participate as a "group of one" and select a single room in a hall.
 They can only be pulled into a group.